roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

     return result
 ```

 Try to read this function a few times.
-What's your impressions?
+What are your impressions?

-- the function is called `remove_duplicates()` but it seems to omit only non alpha-numerical values, not duplicated values
+- the function is called `remove_duplicates()` but it seems to omit only non-alpha-numerical values, not duplicated values
 - what values are inside `tok[0]` and `tok[2]` items?
 How many items are there in each `tok` array?
 - what's the meaning of `tok[2]` sum for each `tok[0]`?

 I can say without doubts that this piece of code is complex and it's hard to understand.
 However, this piece is not about launching a SpaceX shuttle (hopefully).
-It does something very simple, but what exactly it does was highly obscured by poor choice of language expressions.
+It does something very simple, but what exactly it does was highly obscured by a poor choice of language expressions.
 This is what **accidental complexity** really means.

 ## Communication Tools

-I hope that at this point you are already eager to know how improve your "communicate through code" skills.
+I hope that at this point you are already eager to know how to improve your "communicate through code" skills.

 There are two main ways to communicate your intent better:

 - via programing language expressions and idioms
 - via comments

-Each of them deserves a detailed view, so let's dive it.
+Each of them deserves a detailed view, so let's dive into it.

 ## Language Expressions